amzn/amzn-drivers/kernel/linux/ena/README.rst

 .. code-block:: shell

-  ~/linux/tools/testing/selftests/ptp/testptp -d /dev/ptp0 -k 1
+  testptp -d /dev/ptp$(ethtool -T <interface> | awk '/PTP Hardware Clock:/ {print $NF}') -k 1

-**Notice**: PHC get time requests should be within reasonable bounds, avoid excessive utilization to ensure optimal performance and efficiency.
+PHC get time requests should be within reasonable bounds, avoid excessive utilization to ensure optimal performance and efficiency.
+The ENA device restricts the frequency of PHC get time requests to a maximum of 125 requests per second.
+If this limit is surpassed, the get time request will fail, leading to an increment in the phc_err statistic.

 **PHC error bound**